 Skip to main content

-This plan sets evolving priorities for the decolonization of curriculum and pedagogy at Concordia from 2023 to 2027.
+This five-year strategic implementation plan sets evolving priorities for decolonizing and Indigenizing Concordia's curriculum and pedagogy from 2023 to 2027.

 Mission

-As direct beneficiaries of Concordia’s curriculum programs, students will be grounded in the knowledge and ability to critically evaluate the history and impacts of colonialism, value the importance of learning about diverse Indigenous histories, voices and perspectives while experiencing creative learning opportunities both in and out of the classroom.
+The mission of the 5-year Strategic Implementation Plan on Decolonizing and Indigenizing Curriculum and Pedagogy (the Plan) is to ensure that Concordia students, as direct beneficiaries of its programs, are grounded in the knowledge of the history and impacts of colonialism, can critically evaluate this history and its impacts, and value the importance of learning about diverse Indigenous histories, voices and perspectives while experiencing creative learning opportunities both in and out of the classroom.

 Ways to engage